 As tech and digitalisation becomes more powerful and ubiquitous, we will invite experts to join us and delve into the ‘what is’ and ‘what will be’ of digitalisation, the digital divide and forced displacement.
 Part of this journey is to understand the new interactions, drivers and values that are enabled by the digital era, framing the dynamics of forced displacement to understand how humanitarian actors can better protect and enable people live dignified lives.
 DRC is strategically committed to digitalisation, acknowledging that humanitarian response work must also be oriented towards the trends of tomorrow.

-Click here if you want to be notified when registrations open for this year’s Global Event 2021 on Digitalisation.
+Click here if you want to join us for the culmination of this year's journey on the 24th of November!

 DRC Global Event Ambassadors

 Project Coordinator in DRC’s Civil Society Engagement Unit, leading the Diaspora Emergency Action & Coordination initiative (DEMAC).
 DEMAC aims at contributing to transforming the humanitarian ecosystem by enhancing inclusive coordination across diaspora organizations and institutional humanitarian actors.
 Alexandra has previously worked with other NGOs and the EU system on civil society engagement and humanitarian efforts.
 Most recently, before joining DRC, she worked in Afghanistan with Welthungerhilfe as Partner Advisor on capacity development and topics of localization, civil society empowerment and accountability.
 In addition, she is a trainer and facilitator for intercultural topics and has been involved with youth networks across Europe, MENA and Africa.